 WFCI was one of the origional four radio stations in the pre-World War II Providence market along with WPRO, WEAN and WJAR 1.
 WFCI was an affiliate of the NBC Blue network which in 1943 became simply the Blue Network & finally changed to the American Broadcasting Company, or ABC, in 1945 2.

-WFCI Pawtucket dates from at least 1927 and was owned by Frank Crook, Inc. a local car dealer 3 although there is a reference to WFCI in 1926 in Radio World (see below).
+WFCI was owned by Frank Crook, Inc. a local car dealer 3 there is a reference to WFCI 1926 in Radio World (see below) and also a new frequency request and change.
+6

 WFCI was then restarted on March 29, 1941.
 W. Paul Oury was general manager, and George Sutherland was program director.
 1